FAQ: Coronavirus Basics for Transplant and Other Immunosuppressed Patients

 - Avoid close contact with people outside of your home.

-- Do not come to work if you are sick.
+- Do not go to work if you are sick.

 - Avoid all nonessential travel.